StefanoMarina/knot/SYNTAX.md

 - *int* : integer, values will be converted to "min" and "max";
 - *float* : float, values will be converted to "min" and "max";
 - *bool* : this requires *max* only.
 If value is >= max, "T" will be send. if value is < max, "F" will be send.
+- *!bool*: just as bool, but if value is < max, "T" is send instead.

 When you do a conversion, you need two additional parameters: min and max. they define the boundaries of the scale.
 They are not required for abs.